Alen983/Crowd-Code-Central/Readme.md

 The idealogy of manipulating databases that are stored upfront are all used with help of sql injection.
 Websites like HTB , hackthissite all provide an idea to understand SQL injections.

-connect to a machine:
-mysql -u root -h {address of host} -P {Port} -p
+> connnecting to a machine using localhost as well. connect to a machine: mysql -u root -h {address of host} -P {Port} -p
 {password}